SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 ### Command `status`
 Returns the current status of the component.
 It MUST return a comma separated list with all attributes and their values.
+If a value cannot be determined at the moment it MUST be omitted.

 #### Request
 No parameters